ericfitz/asciicast-utils-python/README.md

 ### Clean Recording with Monitoring

-The monitoring server is designed to run completely invisibly during recording:
+The monitoring server, if used, is designed to run completely invisibly during recording:

 - **Silent mode**: All server logging is suppressed to prevent contamination of cast files
 - **HTTP log suppression**: Access logs from web browser connections don't appear in recordings